openwrt/openwrt/README.md

             option ssid         <XYZ>
             option encryption   psk2
             option key          <Password>
+            option macaddr      <macaddr>

+    __You can get the `macaddr` using [How to obtain WiFi mac address](#how-to-obtain-wifi-mac-address).
+For more details about mac address configurations, please refer [MAC Address Scheme](#mac-address-scheme)__

-   OR after booting the board, update /etc/config/wireless as above and restart the network by running following command from serial console.
+   To reflect these changes, restart the network by using following command:

         $root@OpenWrt:/# /etc/init.d/network restart

 - set default route for WiFi in target/linux/pistachio/base-files/etc/uci-defaults/config/network as

         option 'defaultroute' '1'